-If you submitted the appeal and you did not participate in the hearing, the appeal was dismissed.
+If you submitted the appeal and you did not check in or participate in the hearing, the appeal was dismissed.
 The decision you appealed is still in effect.
-We will mail you a Notice of Dismissal for Failure to Participate.
+You will receive a Notice of Dismissal for Failure to Participate.
 You have 20 calendar days to appeal the dismissal.

 If you appeal the dismissal and request a new hearing and then do not appear for the second hearing, the hearing will be dismissed and that dismissal is final.
 Hearings dismissed twice because the appealing party failed to appear are final and will not be rescheduled a third time.

 If your appeal of the dismissal is received more than 180 days late, a hearing will not be scheduled, the appeal is dismissed, and the deputy's original decision is final.

 You will receive the Hearing Officer's Decision even if you did not participate in the hearing.
 If you disagree with the Hearing Officer's Decision, you may submit a written request for a new hearing and/or an appeal of the Hearing Officer's Decision.
 Your request for a new hearing and/or your appeal must be received by the Industrial Claim Appeals Office (ICAO) within twenty (20) calendar days from the date the Hearing Officer's Decision was mailed.
 A request for a new hearing and an appeal may be written in the same document.

 If you did not appear for the hearing that was held, you may request a new hearing.
 Your request must explain in detail why you failed to participate.
 ICAO will review your request and will mail you a decision telling you if your request for a new hearing for failing to participate is accepted.
 If it is accepted, the hearing will be rescheduled, and we will notify all parties listed on the notice by mail.

 Do not include additional evidence in your written document, ICAO cannot consider additional evidence.
 If you feel additional evidence needs to be considered and you failed to appear at the hearing that was held, you may request a new hearing.